facts about medici family

 In the video game Cause 3, Medici is a fictional Mediterranean island.
 The game’s creators drew inspiration from Italy and other southern European countries.

-The island does not relate to the real Medici family of Florence.
+The island bears no relation to the real Medici family of Florence.
 The name serves as a nod to the famous Italian legacy.